 As a leader in pediatric care and research, Boston Children's Hospital (BCH) and its researchers often collaborate with others outside of Boston Children's Hospital.
 A single IRB (sIRB) is an Institutional Review Board that reviews and approves all sites participating in a multisite study.
 The purpose of an sIRB is to reduce the burden of multiple IRB reviews, encourage collaboration, and minimize duplicate submissions.

-Reliance Agreements
+Reliance agreements

 When one institution relies on the review of another institution’s IRB, this arrangement is documented through an IRB reliance agreement.
 The reliance agreement outlines the responsibilities of each party and delegates review authority to the IRB of record.
 BCH IRB executes various types of reliance agreements to facilitate sIRB review efficiently: